 Biodegradable plastics are made from petrochemicals but have been manufactured to break down when exposed to moisture and air much easier than traditional plastic.
 It is important to note that biodegradable items should never end up in a landfill, as this environment will not allow them to completely break down.
 Unfortunately, this means that most biodegradable plastics cannot be used for composting.

 Compost is a rich organic soil that is formed when microorganisms decompose natural waste and have numerous benefits for the environment.
 By composting, a typical family can reuse more than 300 Kilograms of waste each year.

 Items that can be composted:

 • Coffee filters

 It is also important to know what cannot be composted.
 Here are a few items that cannot be composted:

-The Australian Organics Recycling Association (AORA) national policy is to ban all single use non compostable plastic bags that cannot be reused, recycled, or recovered in any way.
+The Australian Organics Recycling Association's (AORA) national policy is to ban all single-use non-compostable plastic bags that cannot be reused, recycled, or recovered in any way.
 We all must come together for the greater good of the people and the Earth and do our part in living a sustainable, environmentally friendly life.